Koda-Pig/tetra-face/README.md

 My plan with this is to keep the physics/ gravity isolated to the individual games, and only share player inputs and the spawned pieces over the network.

+The only 'events' so to speak that we care about transmitting are the player input events, and the piece that is generated.
+Everything else can be calculated and rendered on the client.

 **What MUST be sent, and can't be rendered/ updated from the hosts side:**

 - new pieces (type, rotation (or is that always the same?))